DrewNaylor/guinget/docs/experimental-options.md

 Defaults to `"C:\Program Files\7-Zip\7z.exe"`.

-## Use Robocopy

-Checkbox text:
-Use Robocopy to copy manifests and database
+## Use Robocopy to copy manifests and database

 Description:
 Robocopy is Copyright (C) Microsoft Corporation.
 All rights reserved.<br>